 KEY RESEARCH QUESTION

-Can the seismic response of rigid substation equipment, such as Capacitive Voltage Transformers (CVT), outfitted with Belleville washer stacks at the base for seismic protection be predicted by modeling, so that their implementation can be informed by prior analysis?
+Can the seismic response of substation equipment, such as Capacitive Voltage Transformers (CVT), outfitted with Belleville washer stacks at the base for seismic protection be predicted by modeling, so that their implementation can be informed by prior analysis?
 Could such analyses be validated with physical experimental measurements, so that the procedures can be used with confidence?

 RESEARCH OVERVIEW

 A CVT furnished with different Belleville washer stack configurations at the base for seismic protection is tested extensively on an earthquake simulator.
-Special instrumentation is developed to obtained measurements on the detailed behavior of the washer stack.
-The force-deformation behavior of a washer stack is obtained by cyclic loading in a materials test machine.
+Special instrumentation is developed to obtain measurements on the detailed behavior of the washer stack.
+The force-deformation behavior of a washer stack is obtained by cyclic loading in a material test machine.
 Models are developed for nonlinear and linear analysis of the CVT with Belleville washer stacks.
 These models are validated with experimental measurements.

 KEY FINDINGS

-The Belleville washer stacks act essentially as seismic isolators, lower the frequency and increasing the damping of the CVT.
+Belleville washer stacks act essentially as seismic isolators, lowering the frequency and increasing the damping of the CVT.

-There is this a tradeoff between lowering the insulator base moment and increasing the terminal displacement.
+There is a tradeoff between lowering the insulator base moment and increasing the terminal displacement.

 The nonlinear and linear dynamic models capture the seismic response accurately.

 Knowing the force-deformation hysteretic behavior of individual stacks, the seismic response of the equipment can be predicted.
-This process can be used with confidence for response evaluation prior to installing the devices in the field.
+This process can be used with confidence for response evaluation prior to installing spring (Belleville) washers in the field.

 WHY THIS MATTERS

-The validated analysis procedure developed here can be used by utilities for evaluating the seismic response of equipment with different Belleville washer configuration options.
+The validated analysis procedure developed here can be used by utilities for evaluating the seismic response of equipment with different spring (Belleville} washer configuration options.
 The best option in terms of performance can be selected for installation.

 HOW TO APPLY RESULTS